Arrested for Driving While Intoxicated (DWI)?

 A DWI can also affect your ability to retain your concealed handgun license.
 You may also be ordered to have a device installed in your vehicle that requires you to take a test for alcohol before starting the engine.

 Is Jorge Vela experienced enough to help guide my case?

 Jorge Vela is an Austin, Texas, DWI attorney who can help you with your DWI case.
-Our lawyers have decades of experience and specialize in DWI cases.
-We'll consider all the evidence, including scientific data, medical examinations, and witness statements.
+The lawyers at Vela Law have decades of experience and know exactly how to handle your DWI case.
+We have experience in questioning witnesses, such as police officers and scientists.
+Our lawyers will review all the evidence, including scientific data, medical examinations, and witness statements.

 In addition, we have experience in questioning witnesses, such as police officers and scientists.

 How can Jorge Vela fight my DWI case?

 The Fourth Amendment of the United States protects everyone from unreasonable search and seizures.
 If an officer did not have reasonable suspicion or probable cause to stop your vehicle, your attorney may be able to challenge the admission of any incriminating evidence gathered by officers as a result of the stop.
 This includes any breath or blood tests conducted by officers.
 If the police illegally stopped your vehicle, your attorney may be able to reduce your charges or get your case dismissed.